 This course focuses on the refinement of English language speaking skills appropriate in university contexts.
 Students improve their ability to hold extended conversations, ask and answer questions in class, give oral summaries and presentations, participate in discussions and debates, and complete assignments on campus and in the community.
+Placement by proficiency.

-- Corequisite: ELAS 100: English I - Offering: Spring
+Corequisite: ELAS 100: English I